 Yes, in most cases you can.
 This is called a pre-auction offer.
 A customer may submit an offer on the Auction Particulars and Conditions of Sale Agreement.
 If this offer is acceptable to you, all other registered customers are given the opportunity to submit their offers if they wish to.
 You can then decide which offer suits you best.

-Can someone bid when they have to get finance?
+Can someone bid when they need to get finance?

-Can someone bid when they have a property to sell?
+Can someone bid when they have a property for sale?